mominulislam2001/Student_Performance_DMML_Project/README.md

 # Student CGPA Predictor

-This is a Streamlit app that predicts a student's CGPA class (Low, Medium, High) using a Random Forest model.
+This is a Streamlit app that predicts a student's CGPA class (Low, Medium, High) using a ML model.